 13. Be responsive.
 There really is no excuse not to return a message that someone put effort into sending you.
 If you are extremely busy, at least send a message indicating as much and explain when you will be more available.

 14. Sometimes you just have to let some things go and decide to forgive.
 In the broad scheme of things, it is more important to maintain close relationships than to win an argument, right?
 And if there is a consistent source of conflict, you will refer to items 5 and 10 above and focus on being honest and nonjudgmental, right?

 15. Try very hard to be attuned to others.
 More than anything else, we want to be understood.
 Try to recognize when a friend is having a bad day simply by the power of observation and then acknowledge that you are aware of how they really feel.
 Similarly, try to recognize when their smile is not really a smile of joy and consider acknowledging that as well.

-- For more articles like this, visit my website.
+- For more posts like this, visit my website.